Center for Corporate Climate Leadership

 - About the Partners

-Recognizes organizations that, in addition to having their own comprehensive GHG inventories and aggressive emissions reduction goals, demonstrate exemplary leadership both in their internal response to climate change, and engagement of their peers, partners, and supply chain.
+Recognizes organizations that not only have their own comprehensive greenhouse gas inventories and aggressive emissions reduction goals, but also exemplify extraordinary leadership in their internal response to climate change, and engagement of their peers, partners, and supply chain.

 Application and Submission Instructions

 - Review the general eligibility requirements and the specific evaluation criteria for the Organizational Leadership Award category specified below.

 - Download the 2016 Organizational Leadership Award Application form and the Third Party Reference Form.

 - Complete the application package, save it to your computer, and submit a copy with all required supporting materials by e-mail to applications@ClimateLeadershipAwards.org with the following subject line: Application for Organizational Leadership Award.

 Please Note: If applying for an award in more than one category, submissions must be made separately for each.
 An organization may not reapply for an award category in which it has won in the past two years (e.g., an organization that won in a category in 2014 may not reapply for the same category until the 2017 awards, however, it can apply in another category if it meets the eligibility requirements for that category).